Kylob/Validator/README.md

 if ($vars = $validator->certified()) {
     // Process $vars
 } else {
-    // The form was either not submitted, or there were errors.
+    // The form was either not submitted, or there were errors }
-}
 ```